classiebit/anofie-docs/README.md

 <a name="What-is-Anofie"></a>
 ## What is Anofie

 Anofie is an anonymous feedback system.
-Using Anofie, you can launch your own dedicated platform for Anonymous Feedback on your domain.
+Using Anofie, you can launch your dedicated platform for Anonymous Feedback on your domain.
 Anofie is better than the popular anonymous feedback website.
 It is more secure, scalable & ready to use in production.

 <br>

-Just **download** it, **install** directly on **your server** and start collecting **honest** suggestions and feedbacks from your friends, employees, or customers in a creative and professional manner.
+Just **download** it, **install** directly on **your server** and start collecting **honest** suggestions and feedbacks from your friends, employees, or customers creatively and professionally.

 ---